Janet Vohs | Obituary

 The family would like to thank her superb home team – Carlos, Lester, and especially Mark; her wonderful medical care team at Beth Israel Deaconess Hospital; and her many other friends who supported her during her illness.

-A Memorial Service will be planned at a later date.
+Arrangements for a Memorial Mass have been set for Saturday April 29, 2017 at 11 a.m. at St. Mary’s Church, 5 Linden Pl, Brookline, MA 02445.
+A reception will be held at the Church after the service.
 Memorial donations may be made to the Federation for Children with Special Needs, 529 Main St., Suite 1M3, Boston, MA 02129.